anishsundaram/Havel-Hakimi-Algorithm/README.md

 ## What is the Havel-Hakimi Theorem/Algorithm?

 From [Wikipedia](https://en.wikipedia.org/wiki/Havel%E2%80%93Hakimi_algorithm): "The Havel–Hakimi algorithm is an algorithm in graph theory solving the graph realization problem.
-That is, it answers the following question: Given a finite list of nonnegative integers in non-increasing order, is there a simple graph such that its degree sequence is exactly this list?"
+That is, it answers the following question: Given a finite list of nonnegative integers in non-increasing order, is there a simple graph(a graph containing no double edges or loops) such that its degree sequence is exactly this list?"

 This can be accomplished through processing the inputs as follows: